Coding-Competition-Team/HACK-AC-2021-INTRA_SCH/Writeup.md

 ~~If you haven't noticed any file that has the extension .png will lead to this image lmao~~

-Anyway, this is an obvious form of directory traversal, and we can obtain our flag via `../../../../../../../../flag.txt`, or even simpler, `/flag.txt`, which gives us our flag, `ACSI{ed1bl3}`.
+Anyway, this is an obvious form of directory traversal, and we can obtain our flag via `../../../../../../../../flag.txt`, which gives us our flag, `ACSI{ed1bl3}`.

 ---